Confession: There's a lot of pressure in party-blogger-land to do features, to show every last detail…

 What could be sweeter than lollipops and lemonade for a first birthday party!
 Crafty mama (and self-confessed Etsy addict) Meagan combined the two themes to create a super-sweet shindig for her daughter, Kensie, and added loads of personal touches to make the party special.

 Meagan says, “I wanted to do the best I could for my sweet angel Kensie’s first birthday.
-I did a ton of internet research including Hostess with the Mostess, How Does She and Cake.
-When I discovered a lemonade stand on Kara’s Party Ideas I knew I was on the right track for Kensie’s theme.”
+I did a ton of internet research and when I discovered a lemonade stand on Kara’s Party Ideas I knew I was on the right track for Kensie’s theme.”

 “I made the tissue poms from scratch, and I used a tutorial from Made During Nap Time for Kensie’s ‘carnation-pom’ monogram letter K. It was so useful!
 I must say it took longer than any of the other birthday projects.
 However I knew that we would hang it in her room, and she would be able to enjoy for years to come.”